elan0baharie/store-tracker/README.md

 * _Create validation in both classes to ensure names are not blank in conjunction with corresponding error pages_
 * _Make callback on names to capitalize all words individually_
 * _Add front end functionality to associate brand with store using activerecord method_
+* _Make landings on error messages link to correct objects_

 ## Known Bugs